-Historically, the automotive repair industry has been highly fragmented, consisting of numerous small, independently owned, service and repair garages, including service and repair facilities as a part of most gasoline service stations.
+Historically, the automotive repair industry has been highly fragmented, consisting of numerous small, independently owned, service and repair garages, including service and repair facilities as a part of gasoline service stations.
 However, management believes that the advanced technology used in vehicles has made it difficult for independent repair shops to have the expertise required to perform higher margin repairs.
 Most of the service and repair facilities at gasoline service stations have closed as the retail gasoline operators have abandoned this business.

 Additionally, automobile manufacturers generally require warranty work to be performed at their franchised automobile dealerships.
 We believe that an increasing percentage of all repair work will be performed at dealerships that have the sophisticated equipment and skilled personnel necessary to perform repairs and warranty work on today's complex vehicles.
+To maintain the necessary knowledge and skills required to service vehicles, we provide regular manufacturer specific training to our new and existing technicians.